gopal-amlekar/picodecamp/devices/LED/README.md

 Blinking an LED connected to Raspberry Pi is one of the most basic experiments in the world of physical computing.
 This involves switching a GPIO pin high and low.

+Here is a quick guide to blink an LED with Raspberry Pi.

 #### Hardware

 Wire up the circuit as shown below.